Marisol Limón Martínez is a multidisciplinary artist whose work encompasses writing, music composition, performance, and visual art.

 She is the author of Via Dissimulata: In Three Voices; After You, Dearest Language; First Space, Then Structures; and Honorary Men.

-Marisol has released two albums, Here Her Ghost and Autoportrait, under the name Marisol Limon.
+Her two albums, Here Her Ghost and Autoportrait, were released under the name Marisol Limon.

-Marisol is based in Los Angeles and currently divides her time between Mexico and Southeast Asia, where she recently received a music production grant from Ethnictro in Yogyakarta, Indonesia and participated in South Fest, an artist residency and festival in Songkhla, Thailand.
+Marisol currently divides her time between Mexico and Southeast Asia, where she recently received a music production grant from Ethnictro in Yogyakarta, Indonesia and participated in South Fest, an artist residency and festival in Songkhla, Thailand.
 She performs and exhibits in the US, Europe, and Asia, and has been a visiting artist at Stanford University, the School of Visual Arts (SVA), Brown University, The New School (Parsons & Eugene Lang), Columbia University, and Queens College.